 The Proposal must cover each section identified in the proposal template, focusing on Learning and Teaching, Employability, Assessment and Feedback, Student Experience and other key elements.
 The Proposing Team must also develop and upload the following documents which frame the structure of the programme:

 - Approved and Updated Module Proformas for all modules (including any optional modules)

 As part of the process of Programme Development, the Proposing Team must develop and/or review all modules that form the programme and present these as part of the programme proposal.
 Each module must be completed using the Module Proforma and approved by the College’s/School’s Learning and Teaching Committee, prior to inclusion within the proposal.
 Once complete, the modules must be updated on the Programme Pathways/Syllabus Rules system, which can be accessed via the PAM system.

 All teams proposing new programmes are required to complete a proforma which identifies if there are any issues relating to Tier 4 compliance in the proposed programme.
 If there are matters requiring attention, for example lack of clarity around UKVI compliance, it would normally be picked up by Programme Approval Committee as a condition of approval.
 Where necessary teams will be referred to the Governance team who will be able to advise how UKVI compliance can be assured.
 If you are amending an existing programme you should also consider UKVI compliance using the same form.

 The Guidelines on the Development, Approval and Review of Modules provide full information on the development of new modules.

-During this phase, the Proposing Team and College/School will need to work closely with the Academic Partnerships Directorate for any programmes including collaborative partnerships.
+During this phase, the Proposing Team and College/School will need to work closely with the Academic Partnerships Department for any programmes including collaborative partnerships.
 More information on this process can be found in Code of Practice for Collaborative Partnerships and in the Frequently Asked Questions relevant to this section.